brynary/rack-bug/README.md

 ## Versioning

 This library aims to adhere to [Semantic Versioning 2.0.0][semver].
 Violations of this scheme should be reported as bugs.
 Specifically, if a minor or patch version is released that breaks backward compatibility, a new version should be immediately released that restores compatibility.
 Breaking changes to the public API will only be introduced with new major versions.

 As a result of this policy, you can (and should) specify a dependency on this gem using the [Pessimistic Version Constraint][pvc] with two digits of precision.

 For example:

-    spec.add_dependency 'twitter', '~> 4.0'
+    spec.add_dependency 'rack-insight', '~> 0.5'

 [semver]: http://semver.org/
 [pvc]: http://docs.rubygems.org/read/chapter/16#page74

 Thanks
 ------

 Rack::Insight owes a lot to both LogicalInsight and Rack::Bug, as the basis projects.
 There's a lot of smart in there.
 Many thanks to Judson, and Bryan for building them.